Gineton2/bel-lavoro/README.md

 bel-lavoro
 ==========

-A revolutionary web-based productivity timer inspired by the Pomodoro method.
+A web-based productivity timer inspired by the Pomodoro method.